tencentyun/intlcloud-documents/product_new/数据库产品中心/云存储Redis/操作指南/数据导入与导出/使用DTS进行迁移_intl_en.md

 DTS supports data migration and data sync across a public network, CVM-created instances, Direct Connect gateways, VPN gateways, and CCN.

 #### Supported Scenarios
-- Cloudification migration: DTS supports migrating your Redis instance in a traditional IDC to TencentDB for Redis, helping cloudify your businesses in an efficient and convenient manner.
+- Cloudification migration: DTS supports migrating your Redis instance in a traditional IDC to TencentDB for Redis, moving your businesses to the cloud in an efficient and convenient manner.
 - Self-built service migration: DTS supports migrating your Redis service created with a virtual machine in Tencent Cloud or other clouds to TencentDB for Redis.
 - Migration of Redis data from other cloud vendors: DTS supports migrating Redis data from other cloud vendors to Tencent Cloud provided that the SYNC or PSYNC command permission has been granted.
 - Migration between cloud instances: DTS supports data migration or real-time sync between cloud instances.
 The supported versions are as follows: